Looking for small bathroom ideas on a budget? Well, you’re in the right place.

 Have a cabinet that is just driving you up the wall with how ugly it looks and you can’t do anything about it?
 Actually, you can!

-Contact paper is perfect for a quick (and damage-free) change of any flat surface.
+This contact paper is perfect for a quick (and damage-free) change of any flat surface.
+And it is one of the best bathroom decorating ideas on a budget if you want a total makeover.
 It is dirt cheap, easy to apply, an absolute life-saver for renters, and it’s a lot of fun.

 It also comes in a variety of patterns and colors.
 But for a bathroom, I’d recommend sticking with a marble one.
 It is light, which is perfect for small bathrooms, and it adds elegance to any space.

 If you’ll have any leftovers after contact-papering the bathroom, you can move on to other rooms.
 Contact paper is great for sprucing up cheap coffee tables, low-use kitchen cabinets, damaged desks, and so on.

 Ah, the good old Hollywood style mirror.
 Never thought you can have something like this on a budget and without drilling.

 These 10 dimmable LED bulbs are connected with transparent wire.
 You stick them along the edge of your bathroom mirror and there you have it.
 A DIY version of a Hollywood style mirror, quick, easy, and cheap.

 Each bulb produces 4000K lumens, giving off cool soft lighting that is perfect for applying makeup.
 You can adjust the brightness of the lights with a built-in dimmer.